Waewarin-C/MLProject/README.md

 # Contributors
 Gabriel Morales, Chelsea Flores Young, and Waewarin Chindarassami

+# Specifications and Dependencies
+The IDE that we used to complete this project is PyCharm Community Edition.

+In addition, the packages that need to be installed in the IDE to run the program are:
+* `Pygame`
+* `numpy`
+* `matplotlib`

 # Scope
 This program is an integration of Machine Learning with UI and an adversarial game.